-The Headteacher and Staff work closely together to monitor children's progress and address needs as they arise.
+The Headteacher and staff work closely together to monitor children's progress and address needs as they arise.
 We aim to stimulate a love for learning and a desire for challenge.

-All our teaching staff are dedicated, committed and caring professionals.
+All our staff are dedicated, committed and caring professionals.
 We have regular staff development to keep pace with current educational practices.
 The quality of delivery of the curriculum stems from good teachers.

-We use educational visits, IT, guest speakers and visitors to extend the children's learning opportunities.
+We use educational visits, computing, guest speakers and visitors to extend the children's learning opportunities.

-ENGLISH

-We aim to provide a language rich environment in our school.
-All aspects of English - spoken language, reading, writing, handwriting, spelling and grammar have clear developmental programmes. story, poetry, drama and discussion.
+ENGLISH (see our website) We aim to provide a language rich environment in our school.
+All aspects of English - spoken language, reading, writing, handwriting, spelling and grammar have clear developmental programmes.
+Spoken language skills are taught through story, poetry, drama and discussion.
 Children are actively encouraged to read aloud and develop confidence in speaking.
 Our reading programme is carefully structured and developed.
 The programmes of study for reading at Key Stages 1 and 2 in the national curriculum consist of two dimensions: